Ansett Australia: Unification, deregulation and expansion

 This diverse fleet of similar aircraft from different manufacturers was unusual in the airline industry.
 The new Boeing 767s were also beset by mechanical and maintenance issues, leading them to be out of service during several key periods of heavy traffic and operating for the airline at a loss.
 These issues were further reflected in Ansett's regional operations which had a wide range of regional airliners of piston-, turboprop and jet-power types.
 Many of these were only operated in small numbers, adding to crew, training and maintenance costs and several key types were approaching 15 or 20 years old.
 This incurred increased costs to Ansett.
 In 1985, the same year the Airbus order was placed, Ansett became a launch customer for the Fokker 50 turboprop, ordering ten aircraft with a view to replacing its successful but ageing fleet of Fokker F27s.
 Ansett also ordered a total of 11 British Aerospace 146s, which gradually replaced Fokker F28 Fellowship jets from 1990.

 In addition to these heavy spending costs on fleet renewal, a number of substantial investments performed badly, including a share in the US America West Airlines (which filed for bankruptcy and survived) and its Hamilton Island resort (which went into receivership).
-In 1984, Ansett was embroiled in controversy after it banned HIV-positive individuals from travelling on their planes to protect their staff.
+In 1984, Ansett along with TAA was embroiled in controversy after it banned HIV-positive individuals from travelling on their planes to protect their staff.
 The Australian Flight Attendants Association ultimately rejected the bans.

-In October 1987, the Australian parliament voted to repeal the Airlines Agreement Act with effect from 31 October 1990.
+In October 1987, the federal government gave Ansett and TAA the three years' notice required to terminate the Airlines Agreement, with effect from 31 October 1990.
 This deregulated the airline industry in Australia and exposed Ansett to direct competition for the first time.
 Ansett had anticipated this change and in July of that year had acquired East-West Airlines, a regional airline that had gradually expanded from its origins in New South Wales to become an inter-state operator.
 East-West had circumvented the regulations of the Two Airlines Policy by flying between the regulated state capitals via smaller intermediate airports, allowing it both offer a denser and more accessible service pattern and much lower fares than the ones set by regulation charged by Ansett and TAA.
 East-West had become Ansett's main competitor in many of its regional services and the airline's growth played a large part in the successful campaign to overturn the Two Airlines Policy.
 In preparation for deregulation East-West's owners sold the company but within weeks the new owner, Stan Perron, sold the airline to Ansett.
 At this stage the East-West brand was retained, but with an updated livery.